 Which way to go: agency vs. freelancer

 The main distinction between agency vs. freelancer is that when hiring a digital marketing freelancer, you are getting an independent individual that works on a self-employed basis.
-When hiring an agency, you are essentially hiring a digital marketing manager who is in charge of a team of digital marketing experts (see roles above) that will be at your disposal.
+When hiring an agency, you are essentially hiring a digital marketing manager who is in charge of a team of experts (see roles above) that will be at your disposal.

 The pros and cons of hiring a freelance marketing consultant or service provider.

-They will also, most likely, be cheaper than hiring an entire agency with its overhead fees.
-And freelancers are more flexible and reactive to your business needs, so everything is completed faster.
+They will also be cheaper than hiring an entire agency with its overhead fees.
+And freelancers are more flexible and reactive to your needs, so everything is completed faster.

 The pros and cons of hiring a digital marketing agency

-Hiring a digital marketing agency means working with a group of marketers that will likely have a huge range of skills and the benefit of having them all managed by someone else.
+Hiring an agency or a digital marketing consultancy means working with a group of marketers that will likely have a huge range of digital marketing skills and the benefit of having them all managed by someone else.

-On the downside, working with an agency, you do not fully know how experienced each of their marketers is and how dedicated they are to your project.
-They are probably working on several accounts at once.
-Many times, the amount of attention your account gets depends on the size of the marketing budget invested.
+On the downside, working with an agency, you do not fully know how experienced each of their marketers is and how dedicated they are to your digital marketing project.
+They are probably working on several accounts at once and hustling to try to increase their client base.
+It’s built into their business model.